trackIT-Systems/tsOS-vhf/docs/operation.md

 > Note: When debugging errors or copying data from failed stations, the automatic rebooting can sometimes be annoying.
 You can always disable the `radiotracking` service using `sudo systemctl stop radiotracking`.

 ## Monitoring
-There are different measuring instruments showing different aspects of a *tRackIT station's* health state.
+There are different measuring instruments showing different aspects of a *trackIT station's* health state.
 While all of the values are helpful in certain ways, some values can lead to wrong conclusions.

 ### `sysdweb` Color Indicator